hartwigmedical/hmftools/sv-linx/README_VIS.md

 # LINX Visualisation

-LINX provides functionality to present detailed visualisation of genomic rearrangements including genic impact in CIRCOS [CITE] format.
+LINX provides functionality to present detailed visualisation of genomic rearrangements including genic impact in [CIRCOS](http://circos.ca/]format).
-LINX writes a set of ‘VIS' files in a specific format which form the base data to generate the visualisation.
+LINX writes a set of 'VIS' files in a specific format which form the base data to generate the visualisation.
 The visualisation tool only depends on these files and so in principle any tool could provide SV & CN data in this format.

 There are 3 components in the output of the LINX visualisation: